Beidaihe Conference (1958): The Second Taiwan Strait Crisis

 The Second Taiwan Strait Crisis happened in the session of the conference.

 During the conference, Mao made the final decision to bombard Kinmen (Quemoy) Island, which was controlled by the Nationalist Government in Taiwan.
 On 18 August, Mao wrote to Peng Dehuai (the Defense Minister) to prepare to bombard Kinmen.
-The guideline of the bombardment was directly against Chiang Kai-shek and indirectly against the U.S. On 20th, Mao asked the Ye Fei, the commander of the bombardment, whether the shells could avoid hitting the U.S. military facilities.
+The guideline of the bombardment was directly against Chiang Kai-shek and indirectly against the U.S. On the 20th, Mao asked the Ye Fei, the commander of the bombardment, whether the shells could avoid hitting the U.S. military facilities.
 On 23 August, the People's Liberation Army started to bombard Kinmen Island.
 Harold Hinton holds that the date was chosen deliberately because it was the anniversary of the Nazi-Soviet pact.
 Mao used it to remind Khrushchev of the danger of compromising with imperialism.

 According to Wu Lengxi, the Chief Editor of People's Daily, Mao mentioned the purpose of the bombardment in the Politburo meeting on 23rd.
 It was that the U.S. withdrew forces from the Taiwan Strait, Chiang Kai-shek retreated from Kinmen and Matsu.
 Mao believed the military operation would shock the world.

 For more details about the background and the course of the Crisis, see below: